mberacochea/nextflow-curso-herramientas-computacionales-2025/README.md

 ## Course Format

-The course has 5 progressive lessons (numbered 1, 2, 3, 4, 6):
+The course has 5 progressive lessons:
 - Clear learning objectives
 - Comparison with previous lesson
 - Working code examples
 - README with explanations
-- Lessons 1 and 4 include hands-on exercises with solutions
+- Lessons 1, 2, 3, and 4 include hands-on exercises with solutions

 Progress through the lessons sequentially to build a complete understanding of Nextflow pipeline development.